Joe Quigley: Bromley

 Following the appointment of Harry Wheeler, Quigley was in turn transfer listed and left Maidstone a month later to join Bromley until the end of the campaign.
 He played just six times for the Ravens and was loaned out to Eastbourne Borough and Havant & Waterlooville.
 He was released at the end of the season.

 Dagenham & Redbridge

 In July 2019, Quigley joined Dagenham & Redbridge on a two-year deal.

 Yeovil Town

 On 13 October 2020, after cancelling his contract with Dagenham & Redbridge Quigley joined fellow National League side Yeovil Town on a contract until the end of the 2020–21 season.

 Chesterfield

-On 21 January 2022, Quigley signed a two-and-a-half year contract with fellow National League side Chesterfield for an undisclosed fee.
+On 21 January 2022, Quigley signed a two-and-a-half-year contract with fellow National League side Chesterfield for an undisclosed fee.

+Forest Green Rovers

+On 30 August 2024, Quigley returned to the National League, joining Forest Green Rovers for an undisclosed fee.

+On 7 August 2025, Quigley joined newly-promoted League Two side Oldham Athletic on a two-year deal.

 International career

 Quigley is eligible to play for Republic of Ireland through his grandfather.

 On 15 March 2017, Quigley received his first international call-up for the Republic of Ireland U21 squad by manager Noel King for their fixture against Kosovo U21, but remained as an unused sub in their 1–0 victory.
 On 5 September 2017, Quigley made his international debut for Ireland during their 2019 UEFA European Under-21 Championship qualification fixture against Azerbaijan, replacing Reece Grego-Cox in the 3–1 victory.